Buckeye Balls

 Ingredients

-Mix peanut butter and honey with the coconut flour in a large bowl, using just enough flour to form a firm ball that stays together.
+Step 1: Add the peanut butter, honey and the coconut flour in a large bowl, using just enough flour to form a firm ball that stays together.

-Roll into 1 inch peanut butter balls and place onto a wax or parchment paper lined baking sheet.
+Step 3: Roll peanut butter mixture into 1 inch balls and place onto a parchment paper lined baking sheet.
 Place the balls in the freezer for several minutes to firm them up.

 Dip the balls in the melted chocolate to create a chocolate layer over the peanut butter.